St. James Surgery Center

 - You may resume your normal routine.
 Walking, bending, light lifting will not harm the eye.
 Avoid activities that may risk getting dirt in your eye, such as gardening or lawn mowing for one week.
 Perspiration should be wiped off the forehead before it reaches your eye.

 - No swimming or hot tubs for 2 weeks.

 - You should continue taking all your regular medications.

 - You may be light sensitive, whether you are inside or outside.
-We will provide you with sunglasses, which you can use if necessary.

 You will be scheduled to return to our office the first day following your surgery and then again 2 weeks after your surgery takes place.
 It is very important you keep these appointments so we can monitor the prognosis of your eye’s healing and your vision.

 At your 2-week appointment, you will be evaluated to determine whether you need eyeglasses and to prescribe them if necessary.
 This appointment will be with your regular optometrist if you have one or with one of our doctors if you are a patient with Koch Eye Associates.

 ST. JAMES SURGERY CENTER